Cookies N' Cream Cake

 To make this a Mint Cookies N Cream Torte:

-- In the cake, cut vanilla extract down to 1 Tbsp, only include it in the bowl that will become chocolate batter.
+- In the cake, cut vanilla extract down to 1 tablespoon, only include it in the bowl that will become chocolate batter.

-- In the frosting, instead of using 1 Tbsp of vanilla, use 2 tsp of mint extract, or to taste.
+- In the frosting, instead of using 1 tablespoon of vanilla, use 2 teaspoon of mint extract, or to taste.
 Add a small amount of green food colouring.

 * Try Orange (Orange extract and colour in the vanilla cake and the frosting), chocolate, or even mocha!
 They are all great options!